Machine Learning Chapter 11

 A specification of a mathematical (or probabilistic) relationship that exists between different variables.
 For example, poker on television estimates each player’s “win probability” in real time based on a model that takes into account the cards that have been revealed so far and the distribution of cards in the deck.

 Simply put, machine learning is creating and using models that are learned from data.
 In other contexts, it might be called predictive modeling or data mining.

 Predicting whether an email message is spam or not

 Predicting whether a credit card transaction is fraudulent

 Predicting which advertisement a shopper is most likely to click on

 Predicting which football team is going to win the Super Bowl

-This book look at both supervised and unsupervised models.
-Supervised models contains a set of data labeled with the correct answers to learn from, while unsupervised models do not contain such labels.
+This book looks at both supervised and unsupervised models.
+Supervised models contain a set of data labeled with the correct answers to learn from, while unsupervised models do not contain such labels.

 Overfitting and Underfitting